 C7 vaccination: Is a combination C5 + protects against leptospirosis and canine coronavirus.
-This vaccine is relevant for those who reside or visit the ‘TopEnd’ of Queensland & Northern Territory where leptospirosis is prevelent.
-It is not common else where unless precautions are taken where rodent plagues are prevalent.
+This vaccine is relevant for those who reside or visit the ‘TopEnd’ of Queensland & Northern Territory, where leptospirosis is prevalent.
+It is not common elsewhere unless precautions are taken where rodent plagues are prevalent.
 Canine coronavirus is a non life threating virus.

-Historically vaccinations for all diseases have been repeated annually.
-Advancements in vaccine research have led to the registration of triennial vaccines for some of the diseases.
+Historically, vaccinations for all diseases have been repeated annually.
+Advancements in vaccine research have led to the registration of triennial vaccines for some diseases.
 Your dog will be assessed at their annual checkup and given the appropriate vaccine for that year.
-This assures your dog will not be over-vaccinated and at risk of possible health related issues with over-vaccinating but still fully protected.
+This assures your dog will not be over-vaccinated and at risk of possible health-related issues with over-vaccinating, but still fully protected.

 Recommended vaccination schedule depending on the age of your dog:

 Note: this schedule may change depending on your dog’s circumstances.
 Two weeks after your puppy’s second C5 vaccination, your puppy can go outside and socialise with other dogs who are healthy and up to date with their vaccinations.
 It pays to be careful in taking your puppy to high-risk environments (for example dog parks) until after their final 16 week vaccination.

 Note: This advice is general in nature and is not a substitute for a discussion with your veterinarian.

 Other acceptable vaccination schedules for puppies.
 Published by Greyhound Racing NSW.